 In the European Union (EU), the Community legislation on food additives is based on the principle that manufacturers can use only those additives that are explicitly permitted.
 Food additives in the EU may only be permitted if:

 - there is a technological need for their use,

 - they present no hazard to the health of the consumer.

 Most food additives may only be used in limited quantities in certain foodstuffs.
 If regulations don’t specify a particular upper limit for a particular additive, that additive must be used according to good manufacturing practice — only as much as necessary to achieve the desired technological effect.

-In Canada, food colour additives are regulated by Health Canada, which is currently considering legislation that will require manufacturers to list which colours they use… instead of just saying “colour”.
+In Canada, food color additives are regulated by Health Canada, which is currently considering legislation that will require manufacturers to list which colors they use… instead of just saying “color”.

-If you eat processed food, you likely eat food colour additives.
-Many experts have raised health concerns about food colour additives.
+If you eat processed food, you likely eat food color additives.
+Many experts have raised health concerns about food color additives.